chalmersgit/Discrete-Cosine-Transform/README.md

 Author: Andrew Chalmers, 2014

 This calculates the DCT at different frequencies in two dimensions.
-Some packages don't allow you to specify the specific basis (u,v), but instead sum across the frequencies giving you the final result.
+Some packages don't allow you to specify the basis (u,v), but instead sum across the frequencies giving you the final result.

-Useful applications for specifying a certain basis can be for educational purposes (visualising the basis functions), or if you need to split the basises into a dictionary for learning.
+Useful applications for specifying a certain basis can be for educational purposes (visualising the basis functions), or if you need to split the bases into a dictionary for learning.

 I've left this unoptimised for clarity.